 Top 10 Best Miniature and Model Painting Kits for Starters and Newbies

-Here are my 10 recommended best miniature painting kits for new hobby painters:
+Here are my 10 recommended best miniature painting kits for for beginner miniature painters and hobbyists:

 The Reaper Miniatures Master Series Paints Starter Set for Mini Figures is a great paint set for any beginner miniature painter or hobbyist interested in painting miniatures.
 In this shoebox sized plastic container, which doubles as a handy carrying case to store your hobby supplies, you get high-quality acrylic paint formulated for painting miniatures.